 In addition, the Company’s management believes that outside Directors and outside Audit & Supervisory Board Members contribute to further strengthening corporate governance and internal control systems by playing a role in improving management monitoring functions, including providing useful opinions and other feedback on management from a standpoint of objectivity, neutrality and independence, based on career histories, experience and knowledge that differ from those of people from inside the Company.

-Through the above management structure, the Company believes it can ensure management soundness and transparency by properly auditing and supervising the execution of business.
+Through the above management structure, the Company believes it can ensure management soundness and transparency by having decision-making that takes account of a variety of opinions and views and by properly auditing and supervising the execution of business.

 Basic Stance on Internal Control Systems